NakamotoInstitute/nakamotoinstitute.org/README.md

 4. Change the links in satoshiposts.json to http://sni:5000 (or the SERVER_NAME of your choice).

-5. Download the PDFs and txts [here](http://nakamotoinstitute.org/static/docs/sni-docs.zip) and place them in XXXX
+5. Download the PDFs and txts [here](http://nakamotoinstitute.org/static/docs/sni-docs.zip) and place them in /static/templates/docs

 6. Set up a virtualenv